manish-1305/music_data_analytics-SQL/README.md

 - Albums
 - Songs

-Perfomed SQL operations on these to retrive required information.
+Performed SQL operations on these tables in MySQL server to retrieve the required information.